-If you order early, you could get a round-trip flight from Newark to Minneapolis-St. Paul International Airport for a little over $600.
-More likely, you'll have to pay at least $800.
+If you order early, you could get a round-trip flight from Newark to Minneapolis-St. Paul International Airport for under $800.
 When you get there, the Number 55 light rail takes you from the airport to downtown in under an hour, so at least that is convenient.

 Bus?
 Not a good idea.
 Greyhound runs 3 buses a day between Port Authority and Minneapolis, all with at least one transfer, in Chicago and possibly elsewhere as well.
 The total time, depending on the number of stops, is between 26 and 31 hours, and costs $462 round-trip, although it can be dropped to $398 with advanced purchase.
 The Greyhound terminal is at 950 Hawthorne Avenue, at 9th Street North, just 3 blocks from Nicollet Mall, 2 from the Target Center arena, and from there just across the 7th Street overpass over Interstate 394 from Target Field.